suerion/AutomatedWorkcarts/README.md

     - `aw.addtrigger Fwd Lo` -- Causes the workcart to move forward at `Lo` speed, regardless of its current direction.
 Example: `Rev_Hi` -> `Fwd_Lo`.
     - `aw.addtrigger Invert` -- Causes the workcart to reverse direction at its current speed.
 Example: `Fwd_Med` -> `Rev_Med`.
     - `aw.addtrigger Invert Med` -- Causes the workcart to reverse direction at `Med` speed.
 Example: `Fwd_Hi` -> `Rev_Med`.
-    - `aw.addtrigger Brake Lo` -- Causes the workcart to brake until it reaches the `Lo` speed.
-Examle: `Fwd_Hi` -> `Rev_Lo` -> `Fwd_Lo`.
+    - `aw.addtrigger Brake Med` -- Causes the workcart to brake until it reaches the `Med` speed.
+Examle: `Fwd_Hi` -> `Rev_Lo` -> `Fwd_Med`.
     - `aw.addtrigger Left` -- Causes the workcart to turn left at all future intersections.
   - Advanced examples:
     - `aw.addtrigger Conductor Fwd Hi Left` -- Causes the workcart to automatically receive a conductor, and to go forward at full speed, always turning left.
     - `aw.addtrigger Brake Zero 10 Hi` -- Causes the workcart to brake to a stop, wait 10 seconds, then go full speed in the same direction.
     - `aw.addtrigger Zero 20 Med` -- Causes the workcart to turn off its engine for 20 seconds, then go `Med` speed in the same direction.
-- `aw.addtrunneltrigger <option1> <option2>` -- Adds a trigger to the track position where the player is aiming.
+- `aw.addtrunneltrigger <option1> <option2>` -- Adds a trigger to the track position where you are aiming.
   - Must be in a supported train tunnel (one enabled in plugin configuration).
   - This trigger will be replicated at all train tunnels of the same type.
-  - Moving, updating or removing the trigger will be reflected at all train tunnels of the same type.
+Editing or removing one of those triggers will affect them all.
 - `aw.updatetrigger <id> <option1> <option2> ...` -- Updates the options of the specified trigger.
 Options are the same as for `aw.addtrigger`.
-- `aw.replacetrigger <id> <option1> <option2> ...` -- Replaces all options on the specified trigger with the options specified, without moving the trigger.
+- `aw.replacetrigger <id> <option1> <option2> ...` -- Replaces all options on the specified trigger with the options specified.
 Options are the same as for `aw.addtrigger`.
 This is useful for removing options from a trigger since `aw.updatetrigger` does not allow that.
 - `aw.movetrigger <id>` -- Moves the specified trigger to the track position where the player is aiming.
 - `aw.removetrigger <id>` -- Removes the specified trigger.
 - `aw.showtriggers <seconds>` -- Shows all nearby triggers to the player for specified duration.
 Defaults to 60 seconds.
   - This displays the trigger id, speed, direction, etc.
-  - Triggers are also automatically shown for 60 seconds when using any of the other trigger commands.
+  - Triggers are also automatically shown for at least 60 seconds when using any of the other trigger commands.

 Tip: For the commands that update, move or remove triggers, you can skip the `<id>` argument if you are aiming at a nearby trigger.